DreamsForSchools/appinventor-sources/README.md

     $ ant RunLocalBuildServer

 Note that you will only need to run the build server if you are going to build an app as an apk.
 You can do all the layout and programming without having the build server running, but you will need it to download the apk.

+The build server has also been containerized using Docker to make it easier to deploy to GCP Cloud Compute.
+To build the docker image and test it locally, run `docker build -t build-server --no-cache -f DockerfileBuildServer .` and `docker run -dp 127.0.0.1:9990:9990 build-server`.

+Other relevant useful commands are `docker ps` to display running containers and `docker kill [container_id]`.

+To troubleshoot on the deployed build server (e.g. failed builds), SSH into the compute engine instance using GCP web console, find the running container id, and then access the containers shell using `docker exec -it [container_id] bash`.
+Use the same process to troubleshoot the build server locally or simply use Docker Desktop to access the container files as needed.

 ### Accessing your local server